Janastark07/SQL-PROJECT/README.md

 ## SQL-PROJECT
 ## SCHOOL DATABASE MANAGEMENT
 # Littile Flower School
+## Overview
+--Little Flower School is a nurturing educational institution dedicated to fostering academic excellence and personal growth in a supportive environment.
+Located in salem, the school provides a holistic education that blends rigorous academics with a focus on character development and extracurricular enrichment.

-  Create the database CREATE DATABASE little_flower_school;
+# Create the database CREATE DATABASE little_flower_school;

 -- Use the created database USE little_flower_school;